antonbabenko/pre-commit-terraform/README.md

 ### Many hooks: Parallelism

 > All, except deprecated hooks: `checkov`, `terraform_docs_replace` and hooks which can't be paralleled this way: `infracost_breakdown`, `terraform_wrapper_module_for_each`.
-> Also, there a chance that parallelism have no effect on `terragrunt_fmt` and `terragrunt_validate` hooks
+> Also, there's a chance that parallelism have no effect on `terragrunt_fmt` and `terragrunt_validate` hooks

-By default, parallelism set to `number of logical CPUs - 1`.
+By default, parallelism is set to `number of logical CPUs - 1`.
 If you'd like to disable parallelism, set it to `1`

 ```yaml